-When visiting the Palace of Parliament it’s important to call ahead and make an appointment and you have to bring your passport.
-Your passport will be held during the tour and returned to you upon completion (nice throwback to communism there).
+When visiting the Palace of Parliament it’s important to call ahead and make an appointment.
+You must also bring your passport.
+Your passport will be held during the tour and returned to you upon completion.
+Nice throwback to dictatorship there.
 It’s also pretty staggering that the world’s largest administrative building that allows civilians has one of the smallest waiting areas.
 Expect to be a little crammed before going through security.
-But while you’re waiting you can buy coffee and snacks from a small stall.
-Tickets can be purchased with cash only by taking your reservation ticket into the gift shop.
-There’s a fee for taking photos and visitors are told that those who wander from the tour will be treated as threats and are subject to arrest.

 The 1980’s gradually saw a substantial decrease in the quality of life of Romanians due to the poor leadership and priorities of the Ceausescu regime.
-Aside from ordering the extravagant Palace of Parliament, during the 1970’s, the Ceausescu led government had borrowed heavily from the International Monetary Fund and other western organizations and during the 80’s he decided to repay the debt entirely.
+Aside from building the extravagant Palace of Parliament, during the 1970’s, the Ceausescu-led government had borrowed heavily from the International Monetary Fund and other western organizations and during the 80’s he decided to repay the debt entirely.
 Romania gradually re-paid $13 billion in foreign loans through large scale shipments of agricultural and industrial exports, while too many were starving with food shortages and struggling to survive within Romania.

 Ceausescu did not live to see the Palace of Parliament finished, as construction wasn’t fully completed until 1997.
-Along with being the world’s largest parliament, it stands as a testament to the greed and poor leadership that mired the end of Ceausescu’s regime, after the former peasant had been admired by so many Western regimes in the 1960’s and 70’s for balancing socialism, liberalism and fostering good relationships with western nations.
-For fellow political and history buffs, a visit to ‘The People’s Palace’ should be on your bucket list, as well as reading more into the compelling life and regime of Nicolae Ceausescu.
+Along with being the world’s largest parliament, it stands as a testament to the greed and poor leadership that mired the end of Ceausescu’s regime.
+The former peasant had previously been admired by so many Western regimes in the 1960’s and 70’s for balancing socialism, liberalism and fostering good relationships with western nations.

 Getting there